Managing your Medical Insurance Premiums The series 2016 to 2025

 Summary:

-Looking across all providers and all ages for this sort of typical scenario, the average premium is $567 per month, including UltraCare and $485 per month without UltraCare in the mix.
+Looking across all providers and all ages for this sort of typical scenario, the average premium is $579 per month, including UltraCare and $484 per month without UltraCare in the mix.
 Some providers will be consistently positioned, and some will be across the spectrum as age and policy structure have a bigger impact than with other providers.

 The average cost of coverage has moved significantly in the last ten years.
-At the same time, average earnings have increased, and people have adapted to increased costs of living.
+At the same time, average earnings have increased, and people have adapted to the increased costs of living.

-- This is an outline of a typical medical insurance strategy and one that plays out every day.
+• This is an outline of a typical medical insurance strategy and one that plays out every day.

-- This isn't my advice at work; these are the decisions clients make once they have the information to make an informed decision, decisions that affect them.
+• This isn't my advice at work; these are the decisions clients make once they have the information to make an informed decision, decisions that affect them.

-- For example, a couple of knees and a bypass, $85,000 within three years,
+• For example, a couple of knees and a bypass, $85,000 within three years,

-- and cancer surgery and treatment, $180,000.
+• and cancer surgery and treatment, $180,000.

-- One client in the last 3-4 years has had $6,200 in specialist treatments
+• One client in the last 3-4 years has had $6,200 in specialist treatments.

-- and another nearly $20,000 in claims for head injury treatment in addition to what ACC funds.
+• Another nearly $20,000 in claims for head injury treatment in addition to what ACC funds.

-- Another $76,000 for four weeks of cancer treatment, some of that unfunded.
+• Another $76,000 for four weeks of cancer treatment, some of that unfunded.

-- With around 300 claims per year coming to us, we're seeing the reality of the medical system.
+• With around 300 claims per year coming to us, we're seeing the reality of the medical system.

-Everyone is different; at the same time we have simpler medical challenges, and it should be unsurprising that we have a limited time here too.
+Everyone is different; at the same time, we have simpler medical challenges, and it should be unsurprising that we have a limited time here too.

-When we get down to it these are not small numbers, and most New Zealand families would be hard-pressed to fund them.
+When we get down to it, these are not small numbers, and most New Zealand families would be hard-pressed to fund them.
 Your average medical policy provides $600,000 to $1,000,000 of coverage per person per year.
 The majority of people get nowhere near that in one year, let alone a lifetime, but it’s there if it’s needed.
 (Ignoring the couple of insurers that don't limit their surgery benefits)

 If you take cover at 30, when most people start looking for coverage, for you and your family and hold it until age 75, as I’ve outlined, on the average premium across all providers (including UltraCare), you’ll pay about $306,649 in premiums, which is a large chunk of money.
 Remember, this has been over 45 years, and that’s a long time to try to save this.
 Without UltraCare, that average premium is $262,052.
 Since 2016, the average has increased by about $40,000 in total.

 If you and your family have $10,000 of claims every year, which is probably unlikely but possible, you’ll have an insurance return of $450,000 straight off.
-If we look at average incomes over this time, it equates to around 5% of average gross income.
+If we look at average incomes over this time, it equates to around 5% of the average gross income.

-- Imagine what our health system would look like if it had 5% extra funding from a direct tax.
+• Imagine what our health system would look like if it had 5% extra funding from a direct tax.
 I probably wouldn't be having this chat with you, and I'd be talking about something else.

-- Unfortunately, it's not going to change in a hurry; medical insurance is a significant need in society.
+• Unfortunately, it's not going to change in a hurry; medical insurance is a significant need in society.

-- Partners Life & nib (largely equally as good, and the nuances will be down to personal preference).
+1. Partners Life & nib (largely equally as good, and the nuances will be down to personal preference).

-- AIA solid coverage and caters to unfunded cancer medicines, whereas the ones above also cater to non-cancer unfunded medicines as well.
+3. AIA solid coverage and caters to unfunded cancer medicines, whereas the ones above also cater to non-cancer unfunded medicines as well.

 Premium pressures and new products: